isomorphic-software/smartclient-docs/classes/StretchImgButton.md

 CSS style applied to the title text only.
 Defaults to [StretchImgButton.baseStyle](#attr-stretchimgbuttonbasestyle) when unset.

 With a separate `titleStyle` and [StretchImgButton.baseStyle](#attr-stretchimgbuttonbasestyle) set, you can provide a backgroundColor via `baseStyle` that will allow translucent .png media to be "tinted" by the underlying background color, so that a single set of media can provide range of color options.
 In this usage, the `titleStyle` should generally not specify a background color as this would block out the media that appears behind the title.

 **Flags**: IRW

+---
+## Attr: StretchImgButton.src

+### Description
+Base URL for the image.
+By default, StretchImgButtons consist of three image parts: A start image (displayed at the top or left), a scalable central image and an end image displayed at the bottom or right.

+The images displayed in the stretchImgButton are derived from this property in the following way:

+*   When the button is in its standard state the suffixes "\_start", "\_end" and "\_stretch" are applied to the src (before the file extension), so by default the images displayed will be "button\_start.gif" (sized to be `this.capSize` by the specified width of the stretchImgButton), "button\_stretch.gif" (stretched to the necessary width) and "button\_end.gif" (sized the same as the start image).
+*   As the button's state changes, the images will have suffixes appended **before** the "\_start" / "\_end" / "\_stretch" to represent the button state.
+See [Img.src](Img.md#attr-imgsrc) for an overview of how states are combined into a compound URL.

+For example the center piece of a selected stretchImgButton with the mouse hovering over it might have the URL: `"button_Selected_Down_stretch.gif"`.

+Media should be present for each possible state of the \_start, \_end and \_stretch images.

+**Flags**: IRW